 BIO & CAREER

 Trevor Corson is a writer, editor, and teacher who works across a broad range of subject areas.
 His articles and essays have appeared in The New York Times, The Wall Street Journal, The Los Angeles Times, The Boston Globe, The Atlantic, Men's Health, The Nation, The American Prospect, Boston Magazine, Gastronomica, Transition, and other publications; his work has been anthologized in The Best American Science Writing edited by Oliver Sacks and has received commendation in Best American Essays.
-For four years he served as the managing editor of the literary journal of race and ethnicity Transition, published out of the W.E.B.
+For four years Trevor served as the managing editor of the literary journal of race and ethnicity Transition, published out of the W.E.B.
 DuBois Institute at Harvard University.
 He is also the author of two books.
 His first book was the worldwide popular-science bestseller The Secret Life of Lobsters: How Fishermen and Scientists Are Unraveling the Mysteries of Our Favorite Crustacean.
 To research the book he worked for two years as a full-time commercial fisherman while living on a small island.
 To research his second book, the award-winning The Story of Sushi: An Unlikely Saga of Raw Fish and Rice, he followed a group of apprentice sushi chefs of diverse backgrounds through an intensive training program in Los Angeles.
 Trevor has lectured widely around the United States and discussed his work on many major media outlets.
 He has taught writing, science communication, American studies, and other subjects at Columbia University in New York City, Boston University, the University of Helsinki, and other institutions, and has developed curricula in these subject areas.
 As a teacher and workshop leader he has worked closely with senior scientists, graduate students, mid-career adults, military veterans, undergraduates, and high-school students.
 He is married to, and sometimes collaborates with, the Finnish writer Anu Partanen.